-- If you want/need to apply a compatible clear coat (optional) do so and allow to dry thoroughly before use.
+- If you want/need to apply a compatible clear coat (optional), apply according to the product directions and allow to dry thoroughly before use.

 Reflections on Cricut, Vinyl, Crafts, and Waste

 I wanted to add a little footnote on this post about Cricut, vinyl, crafts, and waste.
 As someone trying to be more eco-conscious, I have a love-hate relationship with my Cricut when it comes to vinyl.
 Paper?
 Ok.
 Vinyl and such?
 I’m a little more reserved.
-I dislike knickknacks and clutter, and I tend not to make toss-away crafts (unless they’re future recycling/recyclable projects).
-When I make Cricut craft projects they’re usually for a special purpose or long term use, which helps soothe my guilty eco-conscious crafting conscience.
+I dislike clutter and I try not to make toss-away crafts (unless they’re future recycling/recyclable projects).
+My Cricut craft projects are usually for a special purpose or long term use, which helps soothe any eco-conscious crafting guilt.